 Most people in the physical-withdrawal stage of heroin treatment experience some level of vomiting and diarrhea, which depletes body fluids.
 No matter how queasy your stomach gets, keep up regular water intake at least, or you could become dangerously dehydrated.
 (If you’re having serious difficulty keeping anything down, tell your heroin detox supervisor—sometimes intravenous hydration/feeding is necessary.)
 Two to three quarts every 24 hours is sufficient in most cases—you may need more if your vomiting/diarrhea gets particularly severe, if you start to pass dark urine, or if your eyes and throat feel dry.

 Once you’re well enough to get about, continue drinking at least two quarts of water daily—staying hydrated will help keep your head clear for maintaining sobriety.

 2. Be gentle with your digestive system.

 In addition to the nausea-and-vomiting effects of initial withdrawal, heroin addiction itself weakens the digestive system, often causing problems that linger after detox.
 So even after you feel better physically, avoid putting unnecessary stress on your stomach and gut.
-Take most of your immediately-post-withdrawal meals as soups, purees and juices—then move up to easy-to-digest solid foods such as low-fiber breads, bananas, eggs, peeled potatoes and chicken.
+Take most of your immediately-post-withdrawal meals as soups, purees, and juices—then move up to easy-to-digest solid foods such as low-fiber bread, bananas, eggs, peeled potatoes, and chicken.
 Let spicy and rich foods wait a few weeks.

 3. Consider including “probiotic” foods in your diet.